linuxmint/webapp-manager/README.md

 How to open links in my main browser?
 -------------------------------------

-For Firefox, all links are always opened within the WebApp, either directly or using a new tab.
-To open a link in your main browser, right-click anywhere, select `Copy link location` and paste the link in your main browser.
+Firefox opens externals links in your default browser using `xdg-open`.
+This is achieved through an extension that comes pre-installed called "WebApp Manager - Open URLs external"

-Chromium and Chrome WebApps open external links in the main browser.
+Chromium and Chrome WebApps open external links in the default browser.

 How to use tabs in Firefox?
 ---------------------------